pjbartlein/climvis-figs/refs/install_NCL.md

 	sudo chmod +x ncd

-Then typing, e.g. `ncd myfile.nc` in a Terminal window will `ncdump` the headers (attributes, etc.) and coordinate variable information.
+Then typing, e.g. `ncd myfile.nc` in a Terminal window will `ncdump` the headers (attributes, etc.) and coordinate variable information (lon, lat, time).

 ### CDO ###